Note: This is a pretty l-o-n-g page, but there is a reward at the bottom).

 Suzie and I were pretty happy, growing great food for appreciative customers, using organic and sustainable methods of production.

-And in 2006, something really cool happened; we won the Premier's Award for Agri-Food Innovation Excellence, for our small farm marketing and management model.
+In 2006, we won the Premier's Award for Agri-Food Innovation Excellence, for our small farm marketing and management model.

 Scott and Suzie accepting Premier's Award from local MPP